ajwills72/critical-thinking/docs/distributions-samples.md

 ### What do they do?

-After a brief all-class introduction, students work in their table groups (of approximately six).
-Each group has four dice, six farm animal models, a start and end marker placed 45cm apart, and a 30cm rule.
+After a brief all-class introduction, students work in their table groups (of approximately eight).
+Each group has four dice, eight farm animal models, a start and end marker placed 45cm apart, and a 30cm rule.
 Each student also goes to [menti.com](https://www.menti.com) and enters the code provided.